A bachelor degree with 2:1 (hons) in a relevant subject.

 Through your research project and biodiversity and conservation modules, you’ll receive substantial subject-specific training.
 Our teaching and assessment methods are designed to develop you into a professional who is able to think independently, solve problems, communicate effectively and demonstrate a high level of practical ability.

-As an MSc student, you’ll carry out one research project.
-As an MRes student, you'll carry out two.
+As an MSc student, you’ll carry out one research project designed to equip you with key field work skills and with an emphasis on practical leaning.
 The range of project topics is large and diverse, covering applied, empirical and theoretical subjects.
-Projects can be carried out in the UK or overseas: projects have been carried out in over twenty countries so far, and this year alone we have projects in Belize, Thailand, Greece, Bermuda and Morocco.
+Projects can be carried out in the UK or overseas: projects have been carried out in over twenty countries so far, and this year alone we have projects in Mexico, Thailand, Kenya, Egypt, Spain and Cyprus.

-There are many opportunities to develop valuable practical skills through modules such as Practical Conservation with the National Trust, Insect Identification, Plant Identification, and by overseas field courses within Europe and Africa (see field courses) and research project work.
+There are many opportunities to develop valuable practical skills through modules such as Conservation Skills, Insect Identification, Plant Identification, and the African field courses and research project work.
 You can also build your analytical skills, with modules in GIS and statistics.

 Leeds is one of the best locations geographically to study Biodiversity and Conservation.
 You’ll be within easy reach of three areas of great natural beauty and dramatic scenery; Yorkshire Dales, North Yorkshire Moors and the Peak District – providing you with a wide range of project and fieldwork opportunities.